I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 The reason why we are disliked so much is because we are trusted so little.

-The reason why we are disliked so much, obviously I'm not talking about Al Qaeda.
+The reason why we are disliked so much, obviously, I'm not talking about al-Qaeda.

-Is it now NPR, obviously a bunch of libs.
+NPR, obviously, a bunch of libs.

 Why do they hate us?